mrbane10/mrbane10.github.io/_pages/about.md

   - /about.html
 ---

-I’m a 2025 graduate from the Indian Institute of Technology Kharagpur, specializing in **Machine Learning, Natural Language Processing, and Large Language Models**.
-My work focuses on **agentic AI systems, multilingual LLM adaptation, retrieval augmented generation, and efficient training techniques**.
-I enjoy building end to end ML applications ranging from **from-scratch Transformer architectures** to **scalable RAG systems** deployed in production like environments.
+I’m a 2025 graduate from the Indian Institute of Technology Kharagpur, specializing in Machine Learning, Natural Language Processing, and Large Language Models.
+My work focuses on agentic AI systems, multilingual LLM adaptation, retrieval augmented generation, and efficient training techniques.
+I also enjoy building end to end ML applications deployed in production environments.
 You can explore my work in detail on my [GitHub](https://github.com/mrbane10).

 ---